Leonardo DiCaprio turns the big 5-0 today, What better way to celebrate his birthday than to rank his all-time best performances.

 7) Frank Abagnale Jr, “Catch Me If You Can”

 What a playful, enjoyably persistent performance by DiCaprio.
 Steven Spielberg took Leo’s charisma and infectious personality and used it to move his film into such cheery, infectious territory.
 This was only five years after “Titanic”.
 DiCaprio had just come out of relative failures such as “The Man in the Iron Mask”, “Celebrity”, and “The Beach”.
-With all three movies he was trying to destroy his public image as the pretty boy next door.
+With all three movies, he was trying to destroy his public image as the pretty boy next door.
 What he didn’t realize was that he could use his aforementioned image and charisma to give us this great performance.
-Abagnale Jr’s escapades are so absurd yet they all actually happened.
+Abagnale Jr’s escapades are so absurd, yet they all actually happened.
 The real life Frank had such a great personality that he got away with almost every bad deed he did.
-DiCaprio shone because he did just that; he used his attractiveness to mold a character that we cheered for, even as he was breaking the law and making the FBI look like idiots.
+DiCaprio shone because he did just that; he used his attractiveness to mold a character that we cheered for even as he was breaking the law and making the FBI look like idiots.
 What is there not to like?
-Looking back on this performance we can see just how tough a performance like this can be, yet DiCaprio made it look effortless.
+Looking back on this performance, we can see just how tough a performance like this can be, yet DiCaprio made it look effortless.

 8) Calvin Candie, “Django Unchained”

 Christoph Waltz won the big prize for “Django”, and he was great, but you know who was equally great?
-Dicaprio as Calvin Candie: A looney, absurd, frightening performance this otherwise mess of a movie needed.
+Dicaprio as Calvin Candie: A loony, absurd, frightening performance this otherwise mess of a movie needed.
 Yes, the performance was over the top, but that’s the kind of thing that was required to get to the eccentric tone of the character just right.
 A professional connoisseur of the Mandingo game, Candie might just be the most despicable person in the entire movie, a bigoted fool who has enough money to build his own nightmarish empire-esque version of Neverland, this one aptly titled “Candieland”.
 Not even a nomination for this brilliant portrayal of absurd proportions.
 At least the Globes nominated Leo alongside Waltz.

 9) Danny Archer, “Blood Diamond”